digitalfondue/ni-http-suite/README.md

 The main goal is to be able to generate a graal native-image with 0 additional descriptors (especially the reflection one).

-You can see a demo here:  https://github.com/digitalfondue/ni-httpsuite-example
+You can see a demo here for google cloud run:  https://github.com/digitalfondue/ni-httpsuite-example

 Based on: